efonda/Banana-Navigation-Udacity-Reinforcement-Learning/README.md

 ### Getting Started

-The code uses python 3.6, numpy and pytorch and UnityEnvironment.
+The code uses python 3.6, numpy, pytorch and UnityEnvironment.

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)